 git checkout develop

-This moves the entire develop branch to begin on the tip of the master branch, effectively incorporating all of the new commits that were included in master.
+This moves the entire develop branch to begin on the tip of the main branch, effectively incorporating all of the new commits that were included in main.

 git checkout feature/branch